2021 Interprovincial Exam

-The Jurisprudence Exam allows individuals with credentials equivalent to an Alberta Master Electrician to take a 2-hour exam on Alberta-specific codes and standards.
+The Interprovincial Exam allows individuals with credentials equivalent to an Alberta Master Electrician to take a 2-hour exam on Alberta-specific codes and standards.

-If you have appropriate out-of-province certification that is current and in good standing, you may be eligible to write a Jurisprudence Exam to obtain master electrician certification in Alberta.
+If you have appropriate out-of-province certification that is current and in good standing, you may be eligible to write the Interprovincial Exam to obtain master electrician certification in Alberta.

-To be eligible to write the Jurisprudence Exam, you must have:
+To be eligible to write the Interprovincial Exam, you must have:

 - A Canadian-issued journeyman electrician certification held for a minimum of three years, and one of the following additional qualifications: